dlab-berkeley/R-Geospatial-Fundamentals-Legacy/participant-instructions.md

 If you are __prompted by the question__, "Do you want to install from sources the package which needs compilation?
 (Yes/no/cancel)", type "**no**" in your console and press Enter. (***Note**: This is most common for Mac users.*)

-3. After installation is complete, open the [Part_1.html slides](https://dlab-geo.github.io/Geospatial-Fundamentals-in-R-with-sf/docs/Part_1.html#1) file in the 'docs' folder to get started.
+4. After installation is complete, open the ['01-core_concepts_and_plotting.html'](https://dlab-geo.github.io/Geospatial-Fundamentals-in-R-with-sf/docs/01-core_concepts_and_plotting.html#1) file in the 'docs' folder, to launch Pthe slides for Part I.

 ### Contact us with any questions!